MMatinKateb/MMatinKateb/README.md

 - Linux (Kali, Ubuntu)

 ## 🔭 I’m currently working on
-Expanding my knowledge in cyber security and contributing to open-source projects related to it.
+Expanding my knowledge in network security and contributing to open-source projects related to it.

 ## 🌱 I’m currently learning
-Advanced concepts in computer networks and the latest trends in cyber security.
+Advanced concepts in computer networks and the latest trends in network security.

 ## 👯 I’m looking to collaborate on
-Projects and discussions related to computer networks and cyber security.
+Projects and discussions related to computer networks and network security.

 ## 📫 How to reach me
 Feel free to reach out to me on GitHub or via email matin.kateb.mk@gmail.com